pdf-mcp: How to Handle Large PDFs in Claude Code with MCP

 The Search for Existing Solutions

-- Some weren’t maintained.
+• Some were abandoned.
 Installation failed, dependencies were broken, issues sat unanswered for months.

-- Some worked—but poorly.
-They dumped the entire PDF back to Claude in one shot.
-You still hit context limits, just with extra steps.
-Worse, none of them cached results, so every new conversation re-extracted everything from scratch.
+• Some worked, but poorly.
+They dumped the entire PDF into context in one shot.
+You still hit limits, just with extra steps.
+None of them cached results, so every new conversation re-extracted everything from scratch.

 That frustration, combined with that experience, became pdf-mcp.